 This course best serves:

-- HR professionals who find themselves managing HR as part of many other functions
+- The accidental HR Manager (e.g., directors or administrative professionals who find themselves managing HR has part of their many other functions)

-- Establish a specific goal to achieve over the duration of the course
+- Establish a specific goal to achieve over the duration of the five-week program.

 How much does it cost?